Skip to main content

 Dates:

-May 13 – 17, 2024 (On Campus)
+May 19 – May 23, 2025 (On Campus)

-May 20 – June 1, 2024 (in Costa Rica)
+May 25 – June 7, 2025 (in Costa Rica)

-This course will immerse students into lifestyles shown to improve the quality of life and extend the lifespan by studying populations that live in communities referred to as “Blue Zones”throughout the world.
+This course will immerse students into lifestyles shown to improve the quality of life and extend the lifespan by studying populations that live in communities referred to as “Blue Zones” throughout the world.
 Students will have the opportunity to visit two of the world’s five Blue Zones: Loma Linda, California, and Nicoya, Costa Rica.

 Dates:

-May 20-June 1, 2024 (in South Korea)
+May 25 – June 7, 2025 (in South Korea)

-GERO 499: Genetics of Aging in England, Ireland and the United States
+GERO 478: Genetics of Aging in England, Ireland and the United States

-Julymester | England, Scotland, Northern Ireland and Ireland | Sean Curran | 4 units
+Julymester | England, Scotland and Ireland | Sean Curran | 4 units

 Dates:

-July 21-August 2, 2024 (in the UK and Ireland)
+July 17 – August 1, 2025 (in the UK and Ireland)

-Travel to England, Scotland, Northern Ireland and Ireland to learn the fundamentals of genetics and the role the environment plays in longevity and health outcomes.
+Travel to England, Scotland and Ireland to learn the fundamentals of genetics and the role the environment plays in longevity and health outcomes.
 Use the frameworks of local folklore and fiction as the basis of understanding the history of genetic studies and what ignites the gerontological imagination in the development of the science of senescence.
 Explore three distinct longitudinal studies of specific populations while considering the broader cultural aspects of age and aging.

 Close Menu